 All residents have the opportunity to train on the Human Patient Simulators at the UCLA Simulation Center.
-Established in 1996 by Dr. Randall Steadman of our department, the UCLA Simulation Center was the first in Southern California to provide simulation-based training to medical students and residents.
+Established in 1996 by Dr. Randolph Steadman of our department, the UCLA Simulation Center was the first in Southern California to provide simulation-based training to medical students and residents.
 This has now become a standard for medical education, surgical training, and healthcare team training.
 Residents benefit from simulator experience at least four times during their first month of training in anesthesiology, and multiple times throughout their residency for practice in handling critical incident scenarios.

 The residency training program in anesthesiology at UCLA provides a diverse and challenging clinical experience.
 The links below demonstrate examples of typical resident clinical experiences: